munik/minecraft-windows-service-wrapper/README.md

 ===

 A Windows service wrapper for Minecraft Java Edition.
+Launches java.exe for a Minecraft server, relays standard output and standard error into .NET logging infra, and issues `save-all` and `stop` when service shuts down.

 Tested support for Minecraft 1.16 and 1.12.
 Possibly supports other versions but not tested.